“No Digging” Basement Waterproofing method

 During manufacturing, the mineral is force-dried at 650-degrees Fahrenheit to an 8 % bonded moisture content.
 The bonded hydration flexibility means that the Volclay Bentonite has a natural affinity for absorbing groundwater, and will not shrink, crack or dry out, regardless of season.

 Once applied during a waterproofing job, the high-bonding Volclay Bentonite gets into the structure’s cracks and fissures, forming a water-tight seal from the ground level down to the structure’s footing.
-The bentonite intermixes with the soil and expands up to a foot away from the building, preventing water from getting up against the structure in the first place.
+The bentonite mixes with the soil and expands up to a foot away from the building, preventing water from getting up against the structure in the first place.
 This not only prevents water penetration, but keeps groundwater off and away from the structure, helping to prevent mold, corrosion and long-term structural damage.
-The Volclay Bentonite never totally solidifies, but maintains a putty-like consisting over time, which prevents it from drying out, crystallizing or cracking.
+The Volclay Bentonite never totally solidifies, but maintains a putty-like consistency over time, which prevents it from drying out, crystallizing or cracking.
 The Volclay Bentonite has the ability to expand or shift slightly when it gets wet.
-That is why it is highly regarded in the construction industry for its flexible properties.
+That is why it is highly regarded by engineers as an ideal means for waterproofing new and existing structures.

 Volclay Bentonite is a pliable material that has the ability to self-seal if the structure or soils continue to settle, and therefore, its performance is not limited by subsequent hairline cracking.

-It is generally pumped in about three-foot intervals, so as to disturb as little soil as possible, leaving the ground mostly compact against the foundation.
-Because excavation is not required, installation is fast and easy.
+It is generally pumped in about three-foot intervals, so as to disturb as little soil as possible, leaving the ground compact against the foundation.
+Because excavation is not required, installation is minimally invasive and will not disturb / damage the existing concrete structure.
+This technology allows clients to return to their daily routine immediately, without the headaches or hassles that destroying concrete floors and/or landscaping can cause.
 Since Volclay Bentonite consists primarily of sodium bentonite, it is environmentally safe, will not harm plants or animals, and will not degrade, thereby lasting the life of the structure.
 It’s performance is not affected by the freeze-thaw cycle and can be injected all year long.

-By pumping the Volclay Bentonite down to the footing elevation, Great Lakes Waterproofing’s state-of-the-art process prevents deep groundwater from wicking up along the walls, which can damage the foundation, drywall and carpeting or tile.
-Companies that use heavy equipment to dig outside can cause vibration cracks and other structural problems.
+By pumping the Volclay Bentonite down to the footing elevation, Great Lakes Waterproofing’s state-of-the-art process prevents deep groundwater from wicking up the walls.
+This can cause serious damage to the foundation of the structure, and often major interior damage as well.
+Exterior solutions using heavy equipment to dig outside can cause vibration cracks and other structural problems.
 Volclay Bentonite Injection requires no digging, and prevents water penetration at the source – outside.
-Companies that use internal systems to address external water are essentially putting a band-aid on the problem, because much of the groundwater will still remain on the wall and in the wall, which poses structural-integrity and mold issues.
+Interior Systems to address surface water cover the problem by diverting water out-of-sight, but structurally compromise the integrity of the foundation by keeping the footing (the foundation’s structure) in flooding conditions.
+This poses structural-integrity and mold issues.